Firebird can be downloaded from the Firebird website, under Downloads, JDBC Driver.

 All Jaybird distribution zips contain a

 jaybird-<version>-sources.zip with the sources used for that specific version.
-The full Jaybird sourcecode is also available from Source Forge in the Firebird subversion repository, under client-java.
-The full URL (trunk) is:
+The full Jaybird sourcecode is also available from GitHub in the jaybird repository:

 Each release is also tagged in the repository.